 At the time of the collision Christian was living in a small flat in the Kings Cross area.
 It was important for him to move away from the location of his collision and to be in a more spacious and quiet environment.
 Rental accommodation was secured for Christian in South West London where he has required a huge amount of assistance from support workers and a treating team including a neuropsychologist, neuropsychiatrist and case manager.

-Following further negotiations with the Defendants and approval by the Court, Christian's case settled for a gross sum of over £1.5 million in June 2014 and he was subsequently able to purchase appropriate accommodation on the South Coast where he now lives.
+Following further negotiations with the Defendants and approval by the Court, Christian's case settled for a gross sum of more than £1.5 million and he was subsequently able to purchase appropriate accommodation on the South Coast where he now lives.

 Christian went on to say: